sadesyllas/ng-lightning/demo/components/demo/components/lookups/README.md

 **Heads up!**  Use an arrow function for lookup methods, since they are *expected* to be passed around and you want to keep the `this` binding.
 </div>

+If you want to create a **polymorphic** lookup, you have to provide a `nglPolymorphicItem` template to be rendered for each scope in the dropdown.
+The element having `nglPolymorphicLabel` attribute, will be used as the content of the active scope.

 **Accessibility and Keyboard interactions**:

   * Input field has an `aria-expanded` attribute whose value is false when the results list is hidden, true when the results list is visible